 I’m going through a period in my life where I am hearing from several friends and acquaintances who are having issues with their health, and have questions about my journey with cancer and nutrition.
 I thought I might share my favorite books on the subject.

 This book is jam-packed with information–and it looks it.
-The page layout is generally ugly–the margins are reduced, there’s a real lack of white space that screams self-published, which it is.
-But don’t discount this book on the basis of production value. (“Dammit Jim, the guy’s a doctor, not a book-designer.”)
-I’m sure the pages are crowded because the author wanted to give the reader as many facts and examples as he could for the buck.
-They also include citations at the end of many of the chapters, which I like.
-I may not refer to the original medical journal articles, but I like the option.
+The page layout is generally ugly: the margins are reduced, the lack of white space screams self-published, which it is.
+But don’t discount this book on the basis of production value.
+(Damn-it Jim, the guy’s a doctor, not a book-designer.)
+The pages seem like they are crowded because the author wanted to give the reader as many facts and examples as he could for the buck.
+There are citations at the end of many of the chapters, which I like.
+I may not refer to every original medical journal article, but I like the option.

 How to Prevent and Treat Cancer with Natural MedicineIf I was going to recommend one book to someone who is generally more comfortable with conventional medicine, this would be it.
 It’s endorsed by the Cancer Treatment Centers of America, and there are three contributing doctors in addition to Dr. Michael Murray, who is main author.
 The book looks very “respectable.”
-And it’s also informative and good.
-A couple of the supplements that I still take, I discovered in this book.
+It’s also informative and good.
+A couple supplements that I still take, I discovered in this book.
 The organization is very clean.
-There are sections that deal with certain types of cancer, and also nutritional advice for those who are undergoing chemo and radiation.
+There are sections specifically for dealing with certain types of cancer, and nutritional advice for those who are undergoing chemo and radiation.
 This book also has recipes, and is well referenced.

 “The first thing you do after you panic, is DON’T PANIC,” Ian Gawler says.
 This is the book that started it all for me: It calmed me down and helped me make the decisions–about food, treatments and lifestyle changes–that helped put me back on the road to health.